Blog

 Second Screen Culture - We Never Just Watch Anything Anymore

 The death of single-screen attention.
 We watch football with Twitter open.
 We watch films while checking Letterboxd.
-What this means for how products should be designed.
+What this means for attention, culture, and product design.

 Read